automium/provisioner/README.md

 deploy instances with provider exposed flavors.

 On vsphere or vcd does not exist so an abstraction is used instead.
-Separeted by a minus the first field is the number of CPUs and the second is the MB of memory.
+Separeted by a minus
+- the first field is the number of CPUs
+- the second are the MB of memory.
+- the thirth are the MB of OS disk.
 ```
-4-8192 # is 4 CPUs and 8GB of memory.
+4-8192-102400 # is 4 CPUs, 8GB of memory and 102400MB of disk
 ```

 ### openstack